Bengee07/Module-1.10/quiz.md

 ---

-Q4: Server clustering helps to provide
+Q4: Server clustering helps to solve

 A - Service Failure